Jonathan-Zollinger/Container-Library/README.md

 ## Work in Progress

-This is a work in progress towards dockerizing a vmware automation utility.
+This is a work in progress towards dockerizing a collection of terminal configurations and libraries.
 See below for contributing

 ## Contributing